 We are exempt from income taxes under Internal Revenue Code (IRC) Section 501(c)(3) and related California code sections.
+However, we are subject to income taxes from activities unrelated to our tax-exempt purposes, unless that income is otherwise excluded by the Code.
 Asha is considered a public charity and has been classified as an organization that is not a private foundation under IRC Section 509(a)(2).